 Since general anesthesia is normally not required, most patients experience a rapid recovery, returning home within hours.
 The eye will take several weeks to heal completely.
 However, most patients are able to return to their normal activities the day after surgery.
 Returning to an active lifestyle is one of the primary benefits of cataract surgery.

 Although there is no way to prevent the development of cataracts, loss of sight from the disease is largely preventable.
 With modern technology, cataracts can be removed and good vision restored.
 Cataract surgery can be performed when a loss of vision begins interfering with daily activities.

-Most patients experience a rapid return to good vision following no stitch/small incision cataract surgery.
-In many cases, patients are able to see relatively well without glasses for distance the day following surgery.
-Fast healing and a quick return to an active lifestyle is one of the popular appeals of no stitch/small incision cataract surgery.
+Most patients experience a rapid return to good vision following no-stitch/small incision cataract surgery.
+In many cases, patients are able to see relatively well without glasses for the distance the day following surgery.
+Fast healing and a quick return to an active lifestyle are one of the popular appeals of no-stitch/small incision cataract surgery.

 The YAG laser is primarily used for treating unwanted cloudy membranes within the eye.
 These often develop at some point after cataract surgery and can be easily treated with the laser.
 The YAG laser is a controlled light ray that can be precisely focused on unwanted tissues in the eye.
 The YAG laser can easily make a crystal clear opening in these membranes, allowing unimpeded light to pass through, thereby restoring clear vision.
 YAG laser recovery is relatively quick and done on an outpatient basis.

 Schedule a Cataract Evaluation